Practical 3: Foundations (Part 2)

 Double-Checking Your Solution

-You’ll know that you got the ‘right’ answer to the question above if you can copy+paste your code and change only one thing in order to print out: “The average temperature in Belfast is 15.2 degrees”
+You’ll know that you got the ‘right’ answer to the question above if you can copy+paste your code and change only one thing in order to print out: “The nightly price of Sunny Single is £45.0”

 Loops